Arsenal news: Gunners confirm Ozil and Kolasinac out of squad as police investigate 'security incidents' | Goal.com

 Video on social media surfaced following the incident of Kolasinac appearing to try to fight some of the attackers.

-Ozil took refuge in a nearby Turkish resturaunt called Likya, and the assailants fled the scene empty-handed after resturaunt staff came to the pair's aid.
+Ozil took refuge in a nearby Turkish resturaunt called Likya, and the assailants fled the scene empty-handed after restaurant staff came to the pair's aid.

 Police confirmed the incident at the time but did not make any arrests in the case, and were continuing enquiries into the matter.